stefanwinkel/katacoda-scenarios/docker_defense_401/step4.md

 Docker drops most of the capabilities for the containers process.
-Here are the default Kernel capabilities for  a Docker Container: https://github.com/moby/moby/blob/master/oci/caps/defaults.go
+[Here](https://github.com/moby/moby/blob/master/oci/caps/defaults.go) are the default Kernel capabilities for a Docker Container

 ### Avoid --privilege flag unless absolutely necessary (Dont's: #5)